hampgoodwin/GoLuca/README.md

 ## Tooling

+Core dependencies are nix and nix-direnv.
+Everything else required for this repository is managed by these two!

 We use [direnv](https://direnv.net/) to manage all toolings and dependencies.
 You can reference the ./flake.nix file for their declarations and ./flake.lock for versions.
 Currently we are not pinning versions in flake.nix via import, but we should do that soon.
 Below are some tools we use, and a description of how we use them.

 - [nix-direnv](https://github.com/nix-community/nix-direnv)